-Rob has been a pastor and missionary serving in Canada, the United States, and Africa.
-After pastoring in Canada and River Falls, Wisconsin.
-Rob and his wife Adrienne spent several years training national pastors in Nigeria, West Africa.
+Rob was a pastor and missionary serving in Canada, the United States, and Nigeria, West Africa.
 He has contributed to several books on education and New Testament studies for Africa Christian Textbooks.
-He and Adrienne are now in the United States but return to Nigeria regularly to teach at the University of Jos.
+He and Adrienne reside in the United States but return to Nigeria regularly to teach at the University of Jos.